ionic-team/stencil-site/CONTRIBUTING.md

 1. To add documentation first create a new markdown file in `docs-md` in the folder that fits your doc best.
 For example, if your doc is covering something in the Stencil compiler, you would put it in `docs-md/compiler`.
 2. Write your documentation following the style in the other docs markdown files.
 Try to aim for being as clear and concise as possible.
 We recommend checking out the [vue.js docs](https://vuejs.org/) for examples of good docs.
 3. Open `src/components/stencil-site.tsx` in your editor and add the path to your new docs markdown file but using `.html` instead of `.md` to [here](https://github.com/ionic-team/stencil-site/blob/master/src/components/stencil-site/stencil-site.tsx#L33).
 For example, if my new doc was located at `docs-md/basics/my-cool-doc.md` I would add `'my-cool-doc': 'basics/my-cool-doc.html',` to that object.
-4. Open `src/components/site-menu.tsx` in your editor and add a new `<stencil-route-link />` with the `url` attribute poining to the path for your new doc.
+4. Open `src/components/site-menu.tsx` in your editor and add a new `<stencil-route-link />` with the `url` attribute pointing to the path for your new doc.
 For example, if I just added the doc mentioned above, my path would be `basics/my-cool-doc`.
-5. Run `npm run dev` to make sure your doc shows up in the menu, that you can navigate to the doc and that your docs layout looks correct.
+5. Run `npm run dev` to make sure your doc shows up in the menu, that you can navigate to the doc, and that your docs layout looks correct.

 #### Modifying documentation

 1. Locate the doc you want to modify in `docs-md/`.
 2. Modify the documentation, making sure to keep the format the same as the rest of the doc.
-3. Run `npm run dev` to make sure your changes look correct
+3. Run `npm run dev` to make sure your changes look correct.

 ## Commit Message Format